Motives for the September 11 attacks: Sources

 After the attacks, bin Laden and Ayman al-Zawahiri published dozens of video tapes and audio tapes, many describing the motivations for the attacks.
 Two particularly important publications were bin Laden's 2002 Letter to the American people, and a 2004 video tape by bin Laden.
 In addition to direct pronouncements by bin Laden and Al-Qaeda, numerous political analysts have postulated motivations for the attacks.

 Stated motives

 Support of Israel by United States

+In the 2004 Osama bin Laden video, he vividly and explicitly describes where he got his primary motivation for the attack.
+This was his vengeance for the carnage he saw in the media coverage of the Israeli siege of Beirut, in the 1982 Lebanon War, where Israel was helped by the United States: